 ARTICLE XV - DISSOLUTION

-In the event of dissolution of the Corporation, the assets hereof shall be applied and distributed as provided by the statutes applicable to public benefit non-profit Wyoming corporations.
+In case of dissolution of the Corporation, the assets hereof shall be applied and distributed as provided by the statutes applicable to public benefit non-profit Wyoming corporations.
 Any discretion allowed in such statutes shall be exercised by the Board of Directors.

 Article VI, Sections 1, 6, 8 and 9, amended 11/14/07